Multiple Testing of Linear Forms for Noisy Matrix Completion: Concluding Remarks

 In this paper, motivated by large-scale recommender systems, we study the problem of multiple testing for linear forms in noisy matrix completion and develop a general framework to control the FDR.
 Our approach is based upon a new test statistic for testing linear forms that enjoy sharper asymptotics than existing ones in the literature and an effective data splitting and symmetric aggregation scheme that can be shown to be especially suitable in the context of matrix completion.

 Our approach can potentially be extended to many other problems with structural high-dimensional features.
 For example, one possible direction is the FDR control for tensor completion.
 Indeed, multiple testing in multilinear arrays presents a number of additional technical challenges as it requires much-involved analysis of singular subspace perturbations.
 As such, inferences in general for low-rank multilinear arrays are largely unexplored.
+Additionally, throughout the paper we assume uniform sampling for clarity of exposition and technical simplicity.
+Our methods and inference framework can be extended to non-uniform sampling when the sampling probabilities are known.
+For instance, we can construct individual test statistics through inverse propensity weighting (IPW; \cite{duan2025online}).
+See Section~\ref{sec:hetero}.
+However, these extensions would substantially complicate the presentation of both the methodology and the theory, especially since establishing the nonasymptotic FDP bounds is already technically involved even under uniform sampling.
+Moreover, if the underlying matrix is only approximately rank $r$, we can treat the components beyond rank $r$ as a bias term, which is negligible as long as those components are small in Frobenius norm.
 We shall leave these intriguing problems for future investigation.

 \end{sloppypar}